 During a holiday to St Barts, Nikki then proposed to then girlfriend Courtney Bingham.

 The couple have been married since 15th March, 2014, and she's currently pregnant with Nikki's baby.

-When is The Dirt on Netflix?
+Is The Dirt on Netflix?

 The film, based on the band's memoir of the same name, explores the rock'n'roll lifestyle of the members - and the tragic events that materialised as a consequence.